 Selby Library, Geldbart Auditorium, 1331 First Street, Downtown Sarasota

-Check in opens at 12 p.m.
-Program starts at 1 p.m.
+Check in opens at 1 p.m.
+Program starts at 1:30 p.m.
+Please do not arrive before 1 p.m.

 Send e-mail with all guests names to Reserve@SarasotaDems.com or leave message at (941) 379-9233.
 Walk-ins welcome (although we appreciate your reserving space in advance!).